samimk/LoRaMQTTGateway/README.md

 The *topic_for_LoRa* is formed as the topic of the message received from MQTT broker, without the root *gw_topic*.
 The *string_containing_message_from_MQTT_broker* can also be formatted using JSON.

-Additionally, the application can be configured to send a beacon to LoRa periodically.
+The application can be configured to send a beacon to LoRa periodically.
 The beacon message contains timestamp and *gw_id*.
+This beacon can be used by devices to determine a time slot after reception of beacon in which a message should be transmitted (see implementation of LoRaMQTTDevice).

+Additionally, blacklists of root topics for MQTT and for LoRa can be specified in config.py.

+If a root topic is blacklisted for MQTT, the message will not be forwareded to the broker.
+This can be used, among others, to prevent forwarding other gateway's LoRa messages (if multiple gateways exist).

+If a root topic is blacklisted for LoRa, the message will not be forwarded to LoRa.
+This can be used, among others, to prevent bouncing back to LoRa devices those messages, which have been forwarded to the broker.

+If local root topic is defined, such messages will not be forwarded to the broker, but retransmitted to LoRa.
+In this way, the LoRaMQTTGateway can be used as relay between LoRa devices in certain area.

 ### Configuration